Contact us

 \(CVA^s = \sum_{i=1}^{N} LGD_n^* \times \sum_{j=1}^{T} EE_n^s(t_j) \times PD_n^s(t_{j-1}, t_j)\)

-• Similarities can be seen between stress testing CCR in a credit risk framework and doing so in a market risk framework.
-There is a reliance in both cases on expected losses being the product of loss-given default, exposure and the probability of default.
+• Comparing stress testing methodologies between CCR in credit risk and market risk frameworks reveals similarity in relying on expected losses, calculated as the product of loss-given default, exposure, and probability of default.

 • However, these values will be quite different, depending on the view of CCR as a market risk or credit risk.
 This can be because of the following reasons:

-• Use of risk-neutral values for CVA as opposed to physical values for expected losses.
+• Usage of risk-neutral values for CVA as opposed to physical values for expected losses.

 • CVA uses expected losses over the life of the transactions, whereas expected losses use a specified time horizon.